Main Content

 The design of a decoder strives to efficiently find s^ML, λML, and λj,bML¯.

-This search can be converted into a tree search by means of the sphere decoding algorithms.
-To this end, the channel matrix is decomposed into H=QR by means of a QR decomposition.
-Left-multiplying y by QH, the problem can be reformulated as:
+The search can transform into a tree search through the sphere decoding algorithm.
+This involves decomposing the channel matrix into H=QR by means of a QR decomposition.
+Then, by left-multiplying y by QH, the problem reformulates as:

 λML=argminsoy¯Rs2λj,bML¯=sxj,b(xj,bML¯)argminy¯Rs2